Hair Dye Allergy From PPD (para-phenylenediamine): How to Avoid It and What to Use Instead

 In fact, PPD is now one of the most common causes of allergic skin reactions in the United States.

 PPD, also known as PPDA, is a chemical, and it's the main coloring agent in hair dyes.

 The chemical is also known as p-phenylenediamine

-PPDA is the commonly used abbreviation.
+PPD or PPDA are the commonly used abbreviations.

-PPDA is found in almost all currently available permanent hair dyes, and in many demipermanent and semipermanent hair dyes.
+PPD is found in almost all currently available permanent hair dyes, and in many demipermanent and semipermanent hair dyes.
 It's found in both salon dyes and in drugstore dyes.
 It's found in expensive products as well as less expensive products.